mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 > He wraps everything up and presses against the ancient old awl.

 That’s Joshu Zen Master, Chao Chou.
 Chao Chou Zen Master was just like an old awl.
 Do you know the *awl*?
-A Japanese awl, the point is very sharp, and [it is] also very square. (*Transcriber’s Note:* an awl is “a small pointed tool used for piercing holes, especially in leather.”)
+A Japanese awl, the point is very sharp, and [it is] also very square.
 The metal part is very short, just like the length of a needle, and it’s a little thicker than a needle, but exactly square.
 The point is *very* sharp.
-And then you use it like this, and make a hole.
+And then you use it like this, and make a hole. (*Transcriber’s Note:* There is some discussion about the awl.
+An awl is “a small pointed tool used for piercing holes, especially in leather.”)

 But “old awl” means if you use it so long, the square[ness] disappears and it becomes round.
 That means mature.
 The personality is completely mature, so no corner of the awl.
 [Most of us are not mature;] if you are not mature, you have lots of corner.
 That means bumping [into] each other, and anger, hatred – hitting, and crying. *[He laughs.]* This is *immature*.
 If you become *mature*, there are no corners, so even though you bump somebody, you can slip off.
 Even though someone tries to grasp you, you don’t have a corner, so it’s just like grasping a boar’s head [from] behind.
 Do you understand boar head? *[Laughter.]*